toburger/it.bz.noi.community-api/docs/consumer.md

    This is the endpoint which returns all contacts.
 1. Query arguments:
     1. `$top=100`
-    Returns the $top 100 accounts.
+    Returns the $top 100 contacts.
     1. `$filter=Microsoft.Dynamics.CRM.ContainValues(PropertyName=@p1,PropertyValues=@p2) and statuscode eq 1`
     This is the $filter argument, which returns only the active members of the NOI community.
     This part isn't complete, because it refers to the two parameters `@p1` and `@p2`.